br4chu/johann/README.md

 ## Running test suite

-In order to run the test suite properly, your local machine must have docker and docker-compose installed.
-Also, assuming Linux OS, user running the tests must be in the `docker` group.
+Running tests located in this repository requires you to install docker and docker-compose on your local machine.
+Also, assuming you are running Linux distro, user running the tests must be added to the `docker` group.
 Version requirements are posted at the top of this README.